-The effects of variable fields over time are similar to those of static fields with some major differences:
+The effects of non ionizing, time varying electromagnetic fields (EMF) are similar to those of static magnetic fields with some major differences:

 - Visual disturbances: Above 2-3 mT and 20 Hz, some people may experience visual disturbances, characterized by the perception of luminous spots called magnetophosphene.

-- Hyperthermia: When exposed to high-frequency fields (greater than 100 kHz), the energy absorbed by biological tissues can lead to hyperthermia characterized by an increase in body temperature.
-High powers can cause superficial or deep burns.
-In addition, some metallic implants could be heated by induction which would result in heating of the tissues in contact.
+- Hyperthermia: When exposed to high-frequency fields (greater than 100 kHz), the energy absorbed by biological tissues can lead to hyperthermia characterised by an increase in body temperature.

 - Hypersensitivity: Some hypersensitive people may have physical or muscular asthenia or even muscle aches, tiredness, memory loss or abnormal irritability, sleep disorders, headaches.